 Note: Be sure to remove these boot add-ons before entering your home or you risk damage to hardwood and laminate floors as well as carpets.

 Adjust Your Gate

 No, not your metal front yard gate… Your ‘gate’ refers to the way your body moves while walking.
-In warmer months, when sidewalks aren’t slippery, we can stride forwardly with momentum and vigor, confident that the grounding of our heels will anchor us at every step.
+In warmer months, when sidewalks aren’t slippery, we can stride forwardly with momentum and vigour, confident that the grounding of our heels will anchor us at every step.
 As such, we don’t have to give too much thought to our lateral (or side-to-side) movements when it’s warm and dry.
-But when it is damp and cold and icy, it is particularly this deliberate shift in our bodily movements that can help us avoid the kinds of dangerous falls that can hinder our quality of life for the remaining winter months, or longer.
+But when it is damp and cold and icy, it is particularly this deliberate shift in our bodily movements that can help us avoid the kinds of dangerous falls that can hinder our quality of life for the remaining winter months or longer.